dszhusb/dszhudes/src/routes/projects/nen.md

     const hero = p + 'restate'
 </script>

-# At Nen Creative I work as a designer and developer contractor on websites and branding for startups.
+# Nen Creative – I work as a designer and developer contractor on websites and branding for startups.

 At Nen, I design low and high fidelity UI/UX wireframes for web with Figma.
 I implement the designs through Webflow, specializing in features requiring custom code.
 Acting both as designer and developer, I am able to ensure responsive design choices through iterative testing.
 I also translate engineering requirements for clients with expanded technical needs and feature requests.